algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 ### 4. Subroutines

-Subroutines in assembly are similar to functions, but they are often used for smaller, reusable tasks within a larger program.
-They typically don't have their own return values but can modify existing variables or registers.<br>
+Subroutines in our assembly are similar to functions, but they are often used for smaller, reusable tasks within a larger program.
+They typically don't have their own return values but can modify existing variables or registers.
+Like functions, subroutines use a usage convention.
+They must :
+- be named in camelCase
+- not start with a number
+- not be just a number
+- not contain any special characters
+- must start with a `.`<br>
 > `CALL .subroutineName`

-Here's a general structure for defining subroutines in assembly:
+Here's a general structure for defining subroutines in our assembly:

 ```assembly
 .function